RAK833 LPWAN Gateway Concentrator Module

 RAK 833 Max Tx Power of 20dBm RX sensitivity of -136dBm RAK831

 Rx Sensitivity down to -139 dBm (@293bps) Tx Power up to 23 dBm

 Hi.
 I bought this module and try to use it in Lora P2P mode, but I cannot find a way to make it work?
-Is this mode compatible with the module?
-Is there any specific configuration ?
-Thanks
+Is this model compatible with the module?
+Is there any specific configuration?
+Thanks.

 This is a Gateway module.
 LoRAWAN Gateways are not meant to work in P2P mode.
 This is not an end device, rather an AP of sorts, thus the lack of P2P capabilities.